VT Book Arts Guild “MailB.A.G.” January 2017

 The primary mission of the Book Arts Guild of Vermont is to act as both an educational and creative resource in the field of book arts.
 Our monthly meetings are $5.00 an evening or free with a $35.00 annual membership.
 Your membership supports the mission of the Book Arts Guild, pays for our rented space, provides opportunities to exhibit and supports honorariums to presenters.

 In addition to the benefits you receive (outlined in the sidebar of this newsletter), your paid membership also enables us to cover expenses such our website and email newsletter – key tools for keeping our book arts community in touch and informed.
-In addition, you don’t have to pay to submit work to our annual, non-juried book arts exhibition.
+A special membership benefit this year is that you don’t have to pay to submit work to our annual, non-juried book arts exhibition.
 You’ll also receive a personal thank you from Ann Joppe-Mercure (priceless).

 If you have a skill, a passion, a favorite technique or a body of work that others would love to learn about, and then take the leap and volunteer to share it with us as a presenter.
 If you present at a B.A.G. meeting, you receive free membership for the year.
 Think about it – we know you have something to share!